anantguptadbl/python/reinforcementLearning/README.md

 ## TIC TAC TOE Q Algorithm 2

 Q(S,A) = Q(S,A) + alpha * ( R(S,A) + gamma * max(Q(A,A+1)) - Q(S,A) )

+## TIC TAC TOE DEEP Q ALGORITHM
+In the Deep Q Learning, the Q matrix values are learned by a neural network.
+Each training game provides new training data for the neural network ( much like the data in each epoch )
+After the network has been trained on sufficient data, you can use that for making predictions

+This is the training data

+CurState + NextState   <=>  QValue